kmai12/split/README.md

     Bill Name: Enter name that the bill is for

-    Total Cost: Enter the total cost of the bill that will be split evenly b	etween the recipients.
+    Total Cost: Enter the total cost of the bill that will be split evenly between the recipients.

-    Recipients: Enter the usernames of the recipients of the bill you want t	o charge to.
+    Recipients: Enter the usernames of the recipients of the bill you want to charge to.
     These recipients will be charged the split cost.

 View Bills:

      In the front-page there is a table of pending bills that you owe on the bottom left.

 Pay:

      Type in the bill_id if the bill that you have paid off.
 Then click Pay.
 This will remove the bill from your bill list.